hohocho/webvideo/README.md

 # webvideo
-Try to use sanic for video streaming and Implement a web interface similar to a monitoring system
+Try to use [sanic](https://github.com/huge-success/sanic) for video streaming and Implement a web interface similar to a **multiple webcams** monitoring system.